Table of Contents

 - Die Compaction - Hydraulic presses compress powder at 400-800 MPa in hardened steel dies

-- Sinterinx - Parts heat to 1,120-1,280°C in controlled atmosphere, bondinx particles to 85-95% density
+- Sintering - Parts heat to 1,120-1,280°C in controlled atmosphere, bonding particles to 85-95% density

-Investment Castinx Manufacturinx Process
+Investment Casting Manufacturing Process

 7-Step Production Flow:

-- Mold Firinx - Shell heats to 900-1,100°C for strenxth and burnout
+- Mold Firing - Shell heats to 900-1,100°C for strength and burnout

-- Metal Pourinx - Molten metal (1,400-1,650°C) fills cavity via xravity or vacuum
+- Metal Pouring - Molten metal (1,400-1,650°C) fills cavity via gravity or vacuum

 - Shell Removal - Break away ceramic shell, cut parts from sprue, finish surfaces